 First Route from Sydney to Wollongong

-The first route takes you down the Old Princess Highway through the National Park and goes past Stanwell tops and descending to the famous Sea Cliff Bridge which has become somewhat of a landmark of this route to South Coast.
+The first route takes you down the Old Princess Highway through the National Park and goes past Stanwell tops and descends to the famous Sea Cliff Bridge which has become somewhat of a landmark of this route to South Coast.

 The Second Route from Sydney to Wollongong

 The second route is the shortest and quickest way to get to Wollongong using Princess Morotory.
 The first interesting stopover along the way is Bulli Lookout.
-There is a steep descent after Bulli all the way to the city of Wollongong.
+There is a steep descent after Bulli to the city of Wollongong.
 The exit near the University of Wollongong takes you to the Wollongong beach area which is the main area to visit in Wollongong.

 Travelling by train from Sydney to Wollongong